bmilts/Mobile-Store/README.md

 # Mobile Store (Love Ryan Ceramics)
-Building an E-commerce (and Admin) application for my friend to sell his pottery.
-App will integrate Firebase/Firestore/Kingfisher and Stripe
+Created an E-commerce (and Admin) application for a client to sell his pottery.
+App will integrate Firebase/Firestore/Kingfisher and Stripe.
+The application is in testing, before release on the app store.
+Currently adding a shipping calculator, and some essential after sales functions.

 ## Completed initial application user journey below.